Health Benefits of Goat milk

-As well as this, goat milk is pure A2 beta-casein protein which is easier on the digestive system and results in less wind, bloating, constipation, diarrhoea, loose stools, reflux, and even rashes.
+As well as this, goat milk is pure A2 beta-casein protein which is naturally easier on the digestive system and may result in less wind, bloating, constipation, diarrhoea, loose stools, reflux, and even rashes.
 What’s not to love?

 Fewer allergens to absorb

-Goat milk has a unique structure of casein protein, containing none of the A1 molecules that are sometimes the cause of sensitivity and intolerance symptoms, such as tummy pain, bloating, diarrhoea, vomiting or nausea.
+Goat milk has a unique structure of casein protein, containing none of the A1 protein that are sometimes the cause of digestive sensitivities such as tummy pain, bloating, diarrhoea, vomiting or nausea.
 This means that by consuming goat milk, there’s less pressure on the digestive system, and more time for all the good nutrition to get to work.